telefonicaid/fiware-sth-comet/README.md

 ## Support

-Ask your thorough programmming questions using [stackoverflow](http://stackoverflow.com/questions/ask) and your general questions on [FIWARE Q&A](https://ask.fiware.org).
+Ask your thorough programmming questions using [Stack Overflow](http://stackoverflow.com/questions/ask) and your general questions on [FIWARE Q&A](https://ask.fiware.org).
 In both cases please use the tag `fiware-sth-comet`.

 [Top](#top)